 Sherren, K., Loik, L and Debner, J..
 2016.
 Climate adaptation in ‘new world’ cultural agricultural landscapes: the case of Bay of Fundy dykelands (Nova Scotia, Canada).
 Land Use Policy, 51, 267-280.

 H. M. Tuihedur Rahman, PhD, joined our collaborative SMU/Dalhousie team in July 2018 as a postdoctoral fellow, straight from his PhD work at McGill with Dr. Gordon Hickey.
 He is jointly funded by NRCan and DFO through grants led by Danika van Proosdij.

-Farzana Karim, current MES candidate, is working on coastal risk planning related to second home and vacation rentals.
-She has surveyed Canadian municipal planners about this issue, and carried out a Nova Scotia risk assessment case study using GIS.
+Farzana Karim, MES 2019, worked on coastal risk planning related to second home and short-term vacation rentals.
+She surveyed Canadian municipal planners about this issue, and carried out a Nova Scotia risk assessment case study using GIS.
 She was funded by a Nova Scotia Graduate Scholarship.
-She is being co-supervised by Dr. Eric Rapaport, in Dalhousie’s School of Planning.
+She was co-supervised by Dr. Eric Rapaport, in Dalhousie’s School of Planning.